vickytricky/ITJOBXS_Intern/README.md

-# DesiQna-Interview-Experiences
+# ITJOBXS-Interview-Experiences
-DesiQna Interview Experiences Page
+ITJOBXS Interview Experiences Page
 This is the Frontend Web page.
 Its purpose is to make user experience better and have all the Interview Experiences of different companies in a proper manner.

 Tech Stack: